YousafKhan7/hostel-expense-tracker/memory-bank/activeContext.md

 - PDF report generation implemented ✓
 - Email notification system implemented ✓
 - Expense categories implemented ✓
+- Report storage in Firebase implemented ✓
-- Next: focus on Firebase Cloud Functions setup for email delivery
+- Firebase Cloud Functions for email notifications implemented ✓
+- Next: focus on expense attachments functionality

 ## Questions to Address
 1. ✓ Which PDF library to use? (html2pdf.js)
-2. How to handle large reports?
+2. ✓ How to handle large reports?
+(Firebase Storage)
-3. What email service to integrate?
+3. ✓ What email service to integrate?
+(Nodemailer with Firebase Functions)
-4. How to handle timezone differences in monthly transitions? ✓ (Using noon-based dates)
+4. ✓ How to handle timezone differences in monthly transitions?
+(Using noon-based dates)
 5. ✓ What default categories to provide?
 (Created a set of 10 common categories)
+6. What file types should be allowed for expense attachments?
+7. What should be the maximum file size for attachments?

 ## Next Steps
 1. ✓ Research and select PDF library
 2. ✓ Design report templates
-3. Set up email service integration
+3. ✓ Set up email service integration
-4. Create notification preferences UI
+4. ✓ Create notification preferences UI
-5. Implement category system
+5. ✓ Implement category system

-## Active Components
-- ExpenseCalendar.jsx (New component)
-  - Month selection
-  - Expense filtering
-  - Activity summary

-- ExpenseList.jsx (Updates)
-  - Date-based grouping
-  - Enhanced user details
-  - Share details popup

-- UserSettings.jsx (New component)
-  - Notification preferences
-  - Email frequency
-  - Display settings

-## Technical Considerations
-1. Data Structure Updates
-   - Add MonthlyData collection
-   - Update Expense schema
-   - Add UserSettings collection
-   - Implement proper indexing

-2. UI/UX Requirements
-   - Clear date navigation
-   - Visible total balances
-   - Monthly activity summary
-   - Intuitive filtering

-3. Performance Optimization
-   - Query optimization
-   - Balance caching
-   - Report pre-generation
-   - Batch updates

-## Implementation Phases
-1. Phase 1: Core Monthly System
-   - Date handling
-   - Basic filtering
-   - Monthly grouping

-2. Phase 2: Enhanced Display
-   - User details
-   - Share popups
-   - Activity summaries

-3. Phase 3: Reporting
-   - Report generation
-   - PDF export
-   - Email delivery

-4. Phase 4: Notifications
-   - User preferences
-   - Email integration
-   - Delivery rules

-## Dependencies
-- Email service integration
-- PDF generation library
-- Date handling library

-## Notes
-- Consider email delivery reliability
-- Plan for scalable report generation
-- Consider data archival strategy
-- Ensure mobile-responsive calendar
-- Consider offline support for reports
+6. ✓ Implement report storage in Firebase
+7. ✓ Set up Firebase Cloud Functions for email delivery
+8. [ ] Implement expense attachments feature